mrismanaziz/Reforestation/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.